gphuang/gphuang.github.io/_posts/2016-10-15-notes-on-machine-learning.md

 * Semi-supervised learning (...)
 * Reinforcement learning (...)

-Organization may vary across subjects, this list is mainly from coursera (ML basics) and wiki (ML concepts)
+Organization may vary across subjects, this list is mainly from Coursera (ML basics) and wiki (ML concepts)

 **_ML by Outputs_**